reactioncommerce/docs/docs/sharing-code-between-plugins.md

 If you need to register just one function, you can use `context.queries` or `context.mutations` instead of `functionsByType`.
 When you use this approach, the plugin only expects to find a function with a particular name.
 For example, for a function named `expireCarts` on `context.mutations`, call `context.mutations.expireCarts`.

 >**Note**: We don’t recommend adding functions this way, because it’s the most limited approach.
-Additionally, if more than one plugin registers a query or mutation function, the one listed last in `plugins.json` will "win" and override prior registrations, and no error or warning will be thrown.
+Additionally, if more than one plugin registers a query or mutation function, the one listed last in `plugins.json` will “win” and override prior registrations, and no error or warning will be thrown.

 Just as with `functionsByType`, the plugin that calls the function must document the arguments it will provide and the expected return value and/or side effects.
 You should also add your query or mutation function to your GraphQL schema or create a GraphQL resolver for it, unless you intend it to be called only by _other_ plugins.